tgen/vcfMerger2/README.md

 `--filter FILTER`   filter variants using snpSift in the backend; This filtering process is performed ONLY on up-to-specs vcf (so after the stage prep-vcf [if run] );
                     A string must be provided as if you were using snpSift (see snpSift user manual); For each tool, a string must be provided; If you have 3 tools, three string must be provided;
-                    Hint: if you want to apply the exact same filtering to all the tools because they do possess the same Flags, you may provide only one string.
+                    `Hint:` if you want to apply the exact same filtering to all tools because they do possess the same exact Flags, you may provide only one string.

 `--path-jar-snpsift`    FULL PATH to the SnpSift JAR file MUST be provided if any of the filter option is used.

  `--do-venn`    Will make a Venn diagram using the vcf files provided to the merging step.
 This is a simple vennDiagram.

+  `-d DIR_OUT, --dir-out DIR_OUT, --dir-temp DIR_OUT`  directory where the temporary files and/or outputs of vcfMerger2 will be written

- `--beds `      If the user already have the data in bed format to make the Venn Diagram, the user can provide these bed files here; The number of bed files MSUT be the same as the number of toolnames or VCFs files.
+ `--beds `      If the user already have the data in bed format to make the Venn Diagram, the user can provide these bed files here; The number of bed files MUST be the same as the number of toolnames and VCFs files.
-                If bed files are not provided and `--do-venn` is enabled, the bed files are created on the fly from the vcf files;
+                If bed files are not provided and `--do-venn` is enabled, vcfMerger2 will try to create the bed files are created on the fly from the vcf files;
                 If `--beds` is used, `--do-venn` must also be used otherwise the venn won't be created.